Columbus statue to remain on Ohio Statehouse grounds for now - WHIZ News

 “We do not seek to erase history, but to make an intentional shift in what we visibly honor and celebrate as an institution,” Columbus State Board of Trustees President Anthony Joseph said upon announcing the removal.

+State Senator Hearcel F. Craig, a Columbus Democrat who sits on the board, voted in favor of the new statue-removal rules Thursday, but he said delayed action is unwarranted for a statue whose removal is “long overdue.”

+“We must remove our city’s remaining Christopher Columbus statue to further demonstrate our commitment to combating the lingering racism and oppression resulting from his legacy,” Hearcel said in a statement.
+“Citizens around Ohio do not condone divisiveness and egregious injustice, and do not want to see symbols of oppression on their public properties.”

-Householder called both of those removals “knee jerk reactions,” that did not allow for all parties to weigh in.
+Householder called removal of both the other statues “knee jerk reactions,” that did not allow for all parties to weigh in.

 There has long been debate across the nation over the Columbus’ legacy, with some calling him a symbol of the conquest and subjugation of indigenous people.
 Columbus, Ohio’s capital, quietly canceled its Columbus Day holiday beginning in 2018.